mickr777/multiImagesfromboard/README.md

-# Retrieve Images from Board for multi image input or to save board to zip
+# Retrieve Images from Board for multi image input
 (retrieveboardimages.py)

 ## Community Node For InvokeAI